English | Français

 Indigestion (Dyspepsia, Upset Stomach) "Have you noticed cramping, tightness and fluttering in your stomach during stressful situations ?
 Nervous stomach is usually reported by people when they are in situations of stress or anxiety.
 The digestive system is susceptible to emotional changes, stress, anxiety and depression."

-Heartburn (Acid Reflux) "This study provides evidence of a strong dose-response association between stress, anxiety and depression and an increased risk of reflux symptoms, while no consistent association was observed between covert coping and reflux symptoms.
+Heartburn (Acid Reflux): "This study provides evidence of a strong dose-response association between stress, anxiety and depression and an increased risk of reflux symptoms, while no consistent association was observed between covert coping and reflux symptoms.
 Our finding of positive associations between anxiety and depression and increased risks of reflux symptoms is consistent with some previous cross-sectional population-based studies of smaller sample sizes and with hospital-based studies"

 Research suggests marital stress can inflame lining of gut, allow bacteria into bloodstream: New research suggests stress can inflame the lining of your gut, allowing harmful bacteria to leak into your bloodstream.
 How does that happen?
 In the so-called "leaky gut," the lining of the intestines is weakened, allowing bacteria to slip into the bloodstream, affecting everything from mental health to the immune system.
 Ultimately, it's anything that's in the gut that's going to influence our health is going to end up in the blood first and circulate through the blood and make its way to individual organs If you let stress build up on you and you let it really, really get to you, it can cause a lot of problems.
 Other research has linked marital stress to a higher rate of heart disease and a greater risk for diabetes.